Monoclonal antibodies are free and effective against covid-19, but few people are getting them

 A study showed the medication reduced the risk of developing a symptomatic infection from an infected household contact by 81 percent.

-The U.S. Department of Health and Human Services bought the first 300,000 doses of Regeneron’s product for $1,500 per dose in July 2020, then added another 1.25 million at $2,100 per dose.
+The U.S. Department of Health and Human Services bought the first 300,000 doses of Regeneron’s product for $1,500 per dose in July 2020, then added an additional 1.25 million at $2,100 per dose.
 It provides the medication free, but medical centers can charge to cover their costs of administering it.
 Those costs are covered by Medicaid, Medicare and private insurance.

 Until recently, very few people were receiving it.
 Through the week of July 19, an average of less than 25,000 doses per week were being shipped, Bowie said.
 But that has jumped to more than 125,000 doses delivered the week of Aug.
 9, she said, as states respond to the spread of the delta variant of the virus.